good for you

-Hyperthyroid or autoimmune thyroid conditions (eg. Hashimoto’s)- Avoid excessive consumption of iodine, however other minerals found in seaweed/tang and a small amount of iodine may be beneficial for these conditions!
+Hyperthyroid or autoimmune thyroid conditions (eg. Hashimoto’s)- Avoid excessive consumption of iodine, however there are many types of seaweed that are safe to consume even if you have these conditions!
 Talk to your doctor or a qualified nutritionist.

 Truffle Seaweed is a red algae that has become more popular for its taste rather than how it looks.
 Originally called Grisetangdokke due to its hairy look and the fact that it grows on the rock weed (Grisetang).
 It grows up to 5cm in length and weighs very little.

 A mild truffle taste reminiscent of white truffle, combined with a fresh ocean taste.
 It has a distinct bitter aftertaste when dried.